-- 4. Limitation on the exercise of eminent domain and other public acquisitions, and on the advance of public funds. a.
-Any agency of the state, any public benefit corporation or any local government which intends to acquire land or any interest therein, provided that the acquisition from any one actively operated farm within the district would be in excess of one acre or that the total acquisition within the district would be in excess of ten acres, or which intends to construct, or advance a grant, loan, interest subsidy or other funds within a district to construct, dwellings, commercial or industrial facilities, or water or sewer facilities to serve non-farm structures, shall use all practicable means in undertaking such action to realize the policy and goals set forth in this article, and shall act and choose alternatives other essential consistent with social. which. economic and considerations, to the maximum extent practicable, minimize or avoid adverse impacts on agriculture in order to sustain a viable farm enterprise or enterprises within the district.
-The adverse agricultural impacts to be minimized or avoided shall include impacts revealed in the notice of intent process described in this subdivision. - b.
+4. Limitation on the exercise of eminent domain and other public acquisitions, and on the advance of public funds. a.
+Any agency of the state, any public benefit corporation or any local government which intends to acquire land or any interest therein, provided that the acquisition from any one actively operated farm within the district would be in excess of one acre or that the total acquisition within the district would be in excess of ten acres, or which intends to construct, or advance a grant, loan, interest subsidy or other funds within a district to construct, dwellings, commercial or industrial facilities, or water or sewer facilities to serve non-farm structures, shall use all practicable means in undertaking such action to realize the policy and goals set forth in this article, and shall act and choose alternatives which, consistent with social, economic and other essential considerations, to the maximum extent practicable, minimize or avoid adverse impacts on agriculture in order to sustain a viable farm enterprise or enterprises within the district.
+The adverse agricultural impacts to be minimized or avoided shall include impacts revealed in the notice of intent process described in this subdivision.

+b.
 As early as possible in the development of a proposal of an action described in paragraph a of this subdivision, but in no event later than the date of any determination as to whether an environmental impact statement need be prepared pursuant to article eight of the environmental conservation law, the agency, corporation or government proposing an action described in paragraph a of this subdivision shall file a preliminary notice of its intent with the commissioner and the county agricultural and farmland protection board in such manner and form as the commissioner may require.
-Such preliminary notice shall include the following: - (i) a brief description of the proposed action and its agricultural setting; - (ii) a summary of any anticipated adverse impacts on farm operations and agricultural resources within the district; and - (iii) such other information as the commissioner may require. - c.
+Such preliminary notice shall include the following:

+(i) a brief description of the proposed action and its agricultural setting;

+(ii) a summary of any anticipated adverse impacts on farm operations and agricultural resources within the district; and c.
 The agency, corporation or government proposing the action shall also, at least sixty-five days prior to such acquisition, construction or advance of public funds, file a final notice of intent with the commissioner and the county agricultural and farmland protection board.
-Such final notice shall include a detailed agricultural impact statement setting forth the following: - (i) a detailed description of the proposed action and its agricultural setting; - (ii) the agricultural impact of the proposed action including short-term and long-term effects; - (iii) any adverse agricultural effects which cannot be avoided should the proposed action be implemented; - (iv) alternatives to the proposed action; - (v) any irreversible and irretrievable commitments of agricultural resources which would be involved in the proposed action should it be implemented;
+Such final notice shall include a detailed agricultural impact statement setting forth the following: